liuyifei0226/atdownload/README.md

   The current version R download tool is based on our python download tool.
 So if you want to use it, please install our

-  python tool first. you can find it on github.com/liuyifei0226/atproject
+  python tool first. you can find it on: http://github.com/liuyifei0226/atproject The python package is easy install by using

+  pip install.

+  Becuase this package in under development, so we have not upload it to CRAN yet.
+When this project is good enough,

+  we will upload it to CRAN, at that time, user can use "install.packages("academictorrents") " install this package.

 # How to install: